TonyLHansen/atastandings/README.md

     'Southeast' or
     'Southwest'.

 This may be specified multiple times.
-You may also specify a list, as in `--district 'Midwest,South'.
+You may also specify a list, as in `--district 'Midwest,South'`.
 Or you may specify `--all-districts`.

 * `--state ABBREV`, `-S ABBREV`, `--province ABBREV` -- search the given state or province,